ctagadev/ctagadev/README_ENG.md

 However, more than a year ago I started working as a SysAdmin and, thanks to that opportunity, I am getting to know other branches of the IT world that I am loving.

-Right now I'm studying to become a Front End developer, with the idea of becoming DevOps one day, which, for me, is the union of two worlds that I'm passionate about.
+Right now I'm studying to become a developer, with the idea of becoming DevOps one day, which, for me, is the union of two worlds that I'm passionate about.

 ## Technologies I know: